 But fret not: It’s possible to minimize the stress by taking the right steps.
 Read our step-by-step guide to buying a car and learn how to make it go smoothly and get the best deal.

 8 steps to buying a car

-Facing sexism when buying a car
+Facing discrimination when buying a car

-Not to mention, there are still many people who assume women are less knowledgeable about cars or don’t care about technical features.
+Unfortunately, there are still many people who assume women are less knowledgeable about cars or don’t care about technical features.
 As we were gathering women’s stories for this guide, a prevalent assumption was that men care more about the features and performance of a vehicle, but women care more about the color and aesthetic appeal.

 In fact, this is in direct opposition to car buying trends.
-A study on car preferences found that men are more likely to purchase stylish, luxury brands, while women were more drawn to affordable, safe and reliable vehicles.
+A study on car preferences found that men are more likely to purchase stylish, luxury brands, while women are more drawn to affordable, safe and reliable vehicles.

 Shannon Serpette, chief editor at Mom Loves Best, told us about a car buying experience that happened years ago but was so shocking it has stuck with her.

 “I was single and in my mid-20s at the time and went to buy a car from my small-town, local dealership,” she said.
 “The salesperson seemed nice enough, I found a car I liked and I sat down with him to do the paperwork.
 When he started going over the terms of how much I would have to pay each month, he looked at me and said, ‘If you get knocked up, you know you still have to make your payments, right?'”